Charles Q. Brown Jr.: Flight information

 Brown is rated as a command pilot, having logged more than 3,100 flight hours, including 130 combat hours.
 Aircraft he has flown include the F-16A/B/C/D, AC-130U, AH-64, AT-38, B-1B, B-2A, B-52H, C-130J, E-8C, HH-60G, KC-135, MV-22, T-37, T-38 and two more fixed-wing or rotary-wing aircraft.

+Civilian career

+Shortly after retiring from the Air Force, Brown joined Duke University in July 2025 as an executive in residence for both the Sanford School of Public Policy and Pratt School of Engineering.

+In February 2026, Brown joined the National Security Advisory Board of Shield Capital, a venture capital firm focused on technologies supporting national security and commercial markets.

 Awards and decorations

 Brown has received the following awards and decorations: